 The drawing (below, left) shows the location of normal-appearing anal glands in the dog.
-The glands lie beneath the surface of this skin and are not something that you can visibly see.
-The second image (below, right) shows both an inflamed anal gland as well as a ruptured anal gland (more on this below).
+The glands lie beneath the surface of the skin and are not something that you can see.
+The second image (below, right) shows both an inflamed anal gland as well as a ruptured anal gland (more on this to come).

 How Do dog anal abscess Form?

 Dog anal sacs become impacted when a blockage develops in the duct that leads from the gland to the anus.
 The main causes for a blockage in the duct include having a softer stool or diarrhea, allergies that result in inflammation of the sac and duct, or just plain luck of the genetic draw.
 It is a common misconception that scooting means that a dog has worms.
 Surprisingly, worms are NOT a general cause for anal gland swelling.